Planning Your "Holidaze" Breakdown

 Step 5: How will you reward yourself?
 This is the area where many will fail because they think the results are the reward.
 Wrong!
 What if you were assigned a project at work, you did a fabulous job, even surprising yourself.
 Now it is payday but your check envelope is empty.
 When you confront your boss, her reply is that the completed project, done so well by you, is your paycheck.
 How long before you quit?

 It is the same way with the part of you known as Motivation.
 It has quit on you in the past because there was no payday.
 Your reward should also correspond to the level that causes you a challenge.
-Physical; what soothes your body, a massage/manicure/pedicure?
-Emotional; what uplifts you, an evening out with your best friend?
-Mental; what quiets your thoughts, a good book, movie?
+Physical; what soothes your body?
+Emotional; what uplifts you?
+Mental; what quiets your thoughts?

 Step 6: Some closing thoughts…Create an “I don’t do” list; this can be a must around this time of year.
 This way you are aware of what you say “yes” to habitually and then regret later.

 So, to wrap things up as pretty as a Holiday present; pick your area of challenge, plan your response and then reward yourself.
-If you need any assistance, your “Holidaze Elves” are here to help.
+If you need any assistance, your “Holidaze Elf” is here to help.